 If you have not lived with Adult ADHD-in yourself or a loved one-it’s impossible to grasp the depth and breadth of potential challenges.
 That goes double when the diagnosis comes later in life.

-—Accommodate your or your partner’s ADHD-related challenges without tilting the relationship out of balance (“parent and child” or “nagger and nagged”)
+-Accommodate my own or my partner’s ADHD-related challenges without tilting the relationship out of balance (“parent and child” or “nagger and nagged”)?

-—Re-discover the joy, fun, and attraction that brought you together?
+-Re-discover the joy, fun, and attraction that brought us together?

 -Cooperate more reliably and harmoniously in parenting children, who might or might not have ADHD?

-—Communicate in a way that you both feel heard and understood?
+-Communicate in a way that we both feel heard and understood?

 -Learn strategies to cooperatively manage time, money, chores, electronic devices, and….intimacy?

-—Better understand medication and how to work as a team with your prescriber?
+-Better understand medication and how to work as a team with my prescriber?